Anthropocene Defaunation: From Endangered Species to Mass Extinction

 In June, the Court awarded title to a piece of British Columbia’s Interior “roughly the size of Prince Edward Island” to the 3,000 member T’silhqot’in First Nation.

-Chief Justice Beverley McLachlin concluded: “Aboriginal title means that governments and others seeking to use the land must obtain the consent of the aboriginal title holders…” adding that “what is required is a culturally sensitive approach to sufficiency of occupation based on the dual perspectives of the aboriginal group in question — and the common law notion of possession as a basis for title.”
+He added that “what is required is a culturally sensitive approach to sufficiency of occupation based on the dual perspectives of the aboriginal group in question.
+And the common law notion of possession as a basis for title.”

 The First Nations continue to refer to their “Sacred Land.”
 Protecting that land for all time is culturally much more important to them than short-term “resource development.”